noirscape/SwitchGuideOLD/faq.md

 A: The recommended size is 128GB.
 This will permit you to both have an emuNAND and allows you to make a full NAND dump without issue, while also leaving enough storage space for games and homebrew.

-**Q: Why is only Atmosphere and Hekate supported?
-What about SX OS and ReiNX?**{: #why-atmosphere-hekate}
+**Q: Why is only Atmosphère and Hekate supported?
+What about SX OS and ReiNX?**{: #why-Atmosphère-hekate}

-A: SX OS is unsupported as it's primary usecase is piracy, as well as stealing code from Atmosphere.
-In addition, SX OS has homebrew compatability issues with Atmosphere and Hekate which wont be supported.
+A: SX OS is unsupported as it's primary usecase is piracy, as well as stealing code from Atmosphère.
+In addition, SX OS has homebrew compatability issues with Atmosphère and Hekate which wont be supported.

-ReiNX on the other hand does not reimplement creport, which results in an increased chance of bans and makes development more difficult, as error reports are not dumped to the SD card, as well as making use of Atmosphére's sysmodules with a rename on the folders.
+ReiNX on the other hand does not reimplement creport, which results in an increased chance of bans and makes development more difficult, as error reports are not dumped to the SD card, as well as making use of Atmosphère's sysmodules with a rename on the folders.
 This goes in combination with the fact that the way ReiNX modifies the system version to include ReiNXs version is done incorrectly, which results in bans as the way ReiNX does it means that the system version gets included in telemetry reports.

 **Q: I used SX OS/ReiNX and I want to use this setup instead.
 Do I need to do anything specific?**{: #reinx-sxos-earlier}